A. Introduction and purpose

 - The nature of the concern or disclosure

-- A note of the actual words spoken by the child/young person about the incident or issue
+- A note of the actual words spoken by the vulnerable adult about the incident or issue

 - Who the information was shared with